 The road to The Crown started with The Deal, a 2003 TV movie starring Michael Sheen about former prime minister Tony Blair’s rise to power.
-The Queen was a continuation of that story, with its focus on a newly elected Blair working to push the Queen to take action in the wake of Princess Diana’s death.
-“I so enjoyed writing those scenes between the Queen and Blair that I thought, ‘Well, I’ll do a play about those audiences, because she’s had 13 prime ministers,” Morgan said.
+The Queen was a continuation of that story, with its focus on a newly elected Blair (played again by Sheen) working to push the queen to take action in the wake of Princess Diana’s death.
+“I so enjoyed writing those scenes between the queen and Blair that I thought, ‘Well, I’ll do a play about those audiences, because she’s had 13 prime ministers,” Morgan said.
 That turned into The Audience, a play that opened in London in 2013 and eventually made its way to Broadway.
-And it was The Audience that got Morgan interested in a project that would let the Queen’s relationship with Winston Churchill play out a bit further.

-2. Peter Morgan was “sick” of the Queen when the idea for The Crown came about.
+2. Morgan was “sick” of the queen when the idea for The Crown came about.

 3. The Crown was originally pitched as a three-season project.

-While the current plan is to create a total of at least six seasons, Morgan initially envisioned half that.
+Morgan initially envisioned The Crown as running for a total of three seasons.
 “Originally, when I went to Netflix, I was pitching it as three seasons.
 It just kept growing,” Morgan, who was glad the idea kept expanding, told EW.
-“By the time we got to the end with Claire and Matt, I think they were ready to go somewhere else.”
+“By the time we got to the end with Claire [Foy] and Matt [Smith], I think they were ready to go somewhere else.”